cameronfabbri/cWGANs/README.md

-# cWGANs
+# ICGANs
-Conditional Wasserstein GANs
+Implementation of Invertible Conditional GANs for Image Editing

+I think for the project I'm just going to show conditional WGANs